mec-kon/tagventory/README.md

 # tagventory
-Tagventory is an app with which you can primarily control your domestic logistic.
+Tagventory is an app that primarily allows you to keep track of your domestic logistics via tag-based lists.